 When listening to Casefile it is sometimes hard to accept the facts and a case’s truths.
 The murder and the deception undertaken by both men and women.
 The inhumanity.

-Casefile’s birth onto Australia’s plate of true crime shows, books and podcasts came about from the show’s creator — referred to here as ‘Casey’ — needing something to focus on and distract himself from the long recovery of a surgery he had recently endured.
+Casefile’s birth onto Australia’s plate of true crime shows, books and podcasts came about from Casfile’s host and creator — referred to here as ‘Casey’ — needing something to focus on and distract himself from the long recovery of a surgery he had recently endured.

 “For me, it wasn’t so much boredom, but more struggling with getting through the long recovery of another injury.
 It was my third in quick succession and as someone who likes to remain fairly active, I was looking at a good 12 months before my knee was back to 100% and I was not coping with that too well.
 So it wasn’t boredom, it was about needing something to focus my attention on to get my mind out of the fairly dark place I was in at that time.”